Your content management is my business.

 How’d a nice graphic designer like me end up as a content manager, anyway?

-I graduated in Graphic Design with the Highest Recognition Award from NSCC in 2015 with radical ideas for my life that included working in my PJs and getting to make as much coffee as I wanted—judgement-free—from the comfort of my home.
-Unfortunately, this was way before that was considered a normal working situation and the first few companies I worked for had different ideas.
+I graduated in Graphic Design with the Highest Recognition Award from NSCC in 2015, with radical ideas for my life that included working in my PJs and making as much coffee as I wanted (judgment-free) from the comfort of my home.
+Unfortunately, this was way before that was considered a normal working situation, and the first few companies I worked for had different ideas.
 I worked in print shops, with tech companies, and not-for-profits, but none of them made me light up like picking up small jobs on the side from freelance designers in the city.

 These days I work with small business owners who have too much on their plate to spend time marketing their own businesses.
 From drafting content to deploying blog posts and newsletters, I work on every aspect of the content strategy so my clients have quality digital marketing working for their business.